Steve Beckett – KICL Co-founder/League Director

 Carson Beckett is a native to Western Kentucky’s Great Lakes region and developed his love for the sport of mountain biking there.
 Growing up, the sport came to him through his father and the friends of a local bike shop team.
 He began to travel across much of the southeast to ride and race.
 Carson started racing in NICA through the TN League the first year it was started.
 Racing varsity his 3 high school years he was undefeated in his NICA career and led his team to 3 state championships.
 He was the recipient of the Trek All Star Athlete award through NICA.
 His experience with NICA was extremely gratifying to be able to share his love for the sport of mountain biking with so many of his friends, schoolmates and community members.

 His passion eventually led him from small-town Kentucky to traveling the US and globe where he now competes internationally in cross-country racing.
 He has been a part of seven different European race tours, named to three world championship teams, and has landed on the podium in several national level events.

 Carson’s mountain bike experience provides in-depth knowledge for all new NICA riders, both as adventure riders and performance riders.
 Starting as a young rider, continuing through NICA and nationally and into collegiate years, internationally and into his Pro career provides excellent perspective for all upcoming Kentucky League riders that very few mountain bikers across the country have gained.

-Carson is currently seeking a degree in exercise science at Brevard College in North Carolina; a rich environment for mountain biking.
+Carson is a graduate of Brevard College in North Carolina with a Bachelor of Science degree in Exercise Science.
+Brevard is a rich environment for mountain biking where he continues riding professionally and coaching.
 He is most excited to be able to pass his experiences on to the next generation in order to bring more advocacy and excitement to the sport.
-Not only that, he has, and plans to, stay closely involved with his hometown region’s up and coming teams in order to help build up the skill and knowledge of the NICA students.
+Not only that, he is staying closely involved with his hometown region’s up and coming teams in order to help build up the skill and knowledge of the NICA students.